 - Lead Time: This is the time to manufacture an item and the days that the explosion of the BOM's are backed off within a location where the item is manufactured.
-If the item is not manufactured, this value is the vendors manufacturing lead time.
+If the item is not manufactured, this value is the vendors manufacturing lead time or order processing time.
 The suggested order due date and safety stock is calculated using the Lead Time if there is no transfer time.
 This is the default lead time if no other lead times are provided.

 - Transfer Lead Time: This is the time to move the item from one location to another when multi-location is enabled.
 It can also be used to set a transportation time for a purchased item (time on the water from supplier).
-The Transfer Lead Time + the Manufacturing Lead Time sets the total lead time for a purchased item.
-If the transfer lead time is 0, then the Manufacturing Lead Time is used for a purchased item.
+The Transfer Lead Time + the Lead Time sets the total lead time for a purchased item.
+If the transfer lead time is 0, then the Lead Time is used for a purchased item.
 For the destination location, the lead time used to calculate safety stock is the greater of order lead time or manufacturing lead time plus transfer lead time.

 - Order/Total Lead Time: This is the sum of the Lead Time and Transfer Time if a Transfer Time is provided when the source of inventory is from a supplier or another location.
 For a manufactured item, it is the time the system suggests a replenishment order be scheduled to arrive at the items location.
 If the order lead time is greater than the manufacturing lead time, the system schedules the order at the order lead time but backs off the explosion of the BOM using the manufacturing lead time above.
 The suggested order due date and safety stock is calculated using the order lead time in all cases.
 Please note that the order lead time value is rounded up to weekly increments when there is a transfer between source and destination when planning using the standard weekly planning buckets.
 In the example below, the transfer time is 14 days since the planning is weekly buckets and the location is receiving inventory from a source location since DRP is deployed.
 When the daily bucket option is enabled, the total time value will be 8 in the example below.